cashier-go/cashier/README.md

 | Gitlab   | allusers | Allow all valid users to get signed keys.
 Only allowed if siteurl set. |
 | Gitlab   | group | If `allusers` and this are unset then you must whitelist individual users using `users_whitelist`.
 Otherwise the user must be a member of this group. |

+#### Notes on Gitlab auth provider

+The Gitlab auth provider tries to read a user's group memberships and add them to the certificate as principals.
+This is done independently from the options above.

 ## ssh
 - `signing_key`: string.
 Path to the signing ssh private key you created earlier.
 See the [note](#a-note-on-files) on files above.
 - `additional_principals`: array of string.
 By default certificates will have one principal set - the username portion of the requester's email address.
 If `additional_principals` is set, these will be added to the certificate e.g. if your production machines use shared user accounts.